 Born in Vancouver, Stephan studied dance at the Juilliard School before working as a dancer with Les Grands Ballets Canadiens, GöteborgsOperans Ballet, and Bern Ballet.
 He also worked with choreographers Adi Salant and Aszure Barton, including the creation and touring of Barton’s work Busk.
 He co-founded and directed Rumpus Room Dance (2006 – 2009), a platform for collaborative, site specific dance installation, featured in Dance Magazine’s 2010 “Top 25 to Watch”.
 He works as an artistic consultant for Springboard Dance Montreal, and since 2010 has had a consistent presence during the annual program, staging works and leading workshops and classes.

-He lives with his family between Antwerp and Berlin.
+He lives with his family in Antwerp.